 1. Trust the CDC + Avoid Obsessing

-Freeing up your day from work or social obligations gives you plenty of time to obsess.
+Freeing up your day from work obligations gives you plenty of time to obsess.
 You may be over-researching the pandemic.

 Remain calm by relying on trusted resources for information.
 For example, the CDC website has many resources to help you stay up to date on everything you need to know, including recommended cleaning supplies, how to best protect yourself, what to do if you think you are sick, and much more.